W. F. S. Edwards: Career

 Edwards was a professional military officer by training.
-Upon his arrival in Uganda, in 1906, he took on more than just the Inspector General position of the British East Africa Police and of the Uganda Police; he also eventually took on the military command of British and local African soldiers serving the British Empire—who, that at the time, were poised to confront the German military front in East Africa.
+In 1906, upon his arrival in Uganda, he took on more than just the Inspector General position of the British East Africa Police and the Uganda Police; he also eventually took on the military command of British and local African soldiers serving the British Empire—who, at the time, were poised to confront the German military front in East Africa.
 Per the words contained in the official (Kenya) Gazette, his appointment orders extended to the Uganda Protectorate "Prisons" system.

 Considered an "indefatigable worker, a stickler for efficiency [and] a stern disciplinarian," Edwards was a leader who represented and protected the strategic interests of the then British Empire in colonial East Africa.

 Military leadership over civilian police forces in colonial territory was typical under British rule.
 Following General Edwards' leadership, other British military officers came to the helm of Uganda's police leadership until 1950.